 - Twenty minutes before baking, preheat the oven to 450°F Place an empty broiler tray for holding water on any other shelf that won't interfere with the rising bread.

 - Dust and Slash.
 Dust the top of the loaf liberally with flour, which will allow the slashing knife to pass without sticking.
 Slash a quarter inch deep cross, diagonal lines, or tic-tac-toe pattern on top using a serrated knife.

 - After a 20 min preheat you're ready to bake, even though the oven thermometer won't be at full temperature yet.
 Put your loaf in the oven.
 Pour about 1 cup of hot water (from the tap) into the broiler tray and close the oven to trap the steam.

 - Bake for about 30 minutes, or until the crust is nicely browned and firm to the touch.

 - Store the rest of the dough in the fridge in your lidded (not airtight) container and use it over the next 14 days.
-The flavour and texture improves, becoming like sourdough.
-Even 24 hours of storage improves the flavour.
+The flavor and texture improves, becoming like sourdough.
+Even 24 hours of storage improves the flavor.

 - This is the standard bread.
 There are loads of variations - both savory and sweet - in the book.
 Makes 4 (1 lb) loaves.